Investigators seek massive North Carolina voting records

 The subpoenas direct the information - which the state elections board estimates would cover well over 20 million documents - be provided to a Wilmington grand jury Sept.
 25, or before that to a Raleigh-area immigration agent.
 Higdon’s office had no comment Wednesday, a spokeswoman said.
 Last month’s news release said the investigation into voting fraud was ongoing.

-Still, voting rights activists described the massive document request as a legal fishing expedition.
+Still, voting rights activists described the massive document request as a fishing expedition.
 Separately, election officials are worried about trying to meet the deadline while gearing up to administer elections for Congress, legislature and constitutional amendments.
 Counties could seek deadline delays and the state board plans to discuss its subpoena at a Friday meeting.

 Samples of county board subpoenas seek all ballots, poll books and voter authorization forms over the past five years.
-The subpoena to the State Board of Elections and Ethics Enforcement wants records going back to 2010, including voter registration applications, absentee ballot request forms and provisional balloting forms.
+The subpoena to the State Board of Elections and Ethics Enforcement wants records going back to 2010, including voter registration applications, absentee ballot request forms and provisional balloting forms from all 100 of the state’s counties.

 “The subpoenas faxed to county boards are the most exhaustive on record,” state board attorney Josh Lawson wrote Monday to an assistant federal prosecutor who requested last Friday’s subpoenas that have been made public.
 “Compliance with the subpoena as written will materially affect the ability of county administrators to perform time-critical tasks ahead of absentee voting and early voting.”

-Sebastian Kielmanovich, an assistant U.S. attorney who also signed many of the charges announced in August, told Lawson counties could request deadline extensions, according to email correspondence provided by the state board.
+Sebastian Kielmanovich, an assistant U.S. attorney who also signed many of the charges announced in August, told Lawson that counties could request deadline extensions, according to email correspondence provided by the state board.

 Production and printing of ballots already have been delayed this fall in North Carolina by unrelated litigation.
 Now state officials are working to meet a Sept.
 22 deadline in federal law to make absentee ballots available to military and overseas voters.